Research-grade peptides · Third-party tested

 For researchers, this consolidation means fewer options but potentially higher quality among the vendors that remain.
 The vendors surviving this period tend to be those with the strongest compliance posture, genuine third-party testing, and transparent operations.

 Pepta Labs was built from the ground up with this regulatory environment in mind.
-Every product is third-party tested, every COA is publicly downloadable, and every product page is labeled strictly for research use.
+Every product is third-party tested, every COA is available upon request, and every product page is labeled strictly for research use.
 If you're looking for a vendor that will still be operating in 2027, that compliance foundation matters.

 Most Popular Research Compounds